Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: System Dynamics Modeling

+where $\alpha_k = \alpha_{h,k} + \alpha_{c,k}$ is the total thermal power coefficient.
+In previous work \cite{rostampour2016control}, we have also developed a control-oriented model for the integrated ATES into BCC system where we consider the dynamical behavior of the volume and temperature of water in each well of ATES system.

-\ifarxiv Let us now discuss the proposed dynamics of ATES system in \eqref{ates_dyn}.
-Equations \eqref{ates_dynVh}, \eqref{ates_dynVc}, \eqref{ates_dynSh}, and \eqref{ates_dynSc} describe the evolution of water volume and the thermal energy content in warm and cold wells, respectively.
-During cold seasons for the heating purpose of building climate comfort system, the amount of $u_{a,k}^h$ volume of warm water from the warm well is extracted to provide $h_{a,k}$ amount thermal energy, and meanwhile, the amount of $c_{a,k}^h$ thermal energy is stored in the cold well of ATES system.
-As for the cooling purpose of building climate comfort system during warm seasons, the amount of $u_{a,k}^c$ volume of cold water from the cold well is extracted to provide $c_{a,k}$ amount thermal energy, while the amount of $h_{a,k}^c$ thermal energy is injected in the warm well of ATES system.
-Dynamics of ATES systems are visualized in Fig.~\ref{fig_ates_block}, which represents the relation between the state variables of ATES system.
+Let us now discuss the dynamics of ATES system in \eqref{ates_dyn}. \Cref{ates_dynVh,ates_dynVc,ates_dynSh,ates_dynSc} describe the evolution of water volume and the thermal energy content in warm and cold wells, respectively.
+During cold seasons, for the heating purpose of BCC system, the amount of $\tau u_{\tx{a},k}^h$ volume of warm water from the warm well is extracted to provide $\tau h_{\tx{a},k}$ amount thermal energy, and meanwhile, the amount of $\tau c_{\tx{a},k}^h$ thermal energy is stored in the cold well of ATES system.
+As for the cooling purpose of BCC system during warm seasons, the amount of $\tau u_{\tx{a},k}^c$ volume of cold water from the cold well is extracted to provide $\tau c_{\tx{a},k}$ amount thermal energy, while the amount of $\tau h_{\tx{a},k}^c$ thermal energy is injected in the warm well of ATES system.
+The operations of the ATES system is visualized in Fig.~\ref{fig_ates_block}, which represents the relation between the variables of ATES system.
 Operating modes during cold and warm seasons are shown via red color and blue color, respectively.
-The developed model \eqref{ates_dyn} is a discrete-time linear system.
+The following assumption is made due to the existing operational practice, and it is not restrictive for our proposed model. \begin{assumption} There is either no operation or only one operating mode active in ATES systems, which leads to either both control variables being zero or only one control variable being nonzero at any time instant: